 Any Architect/Associate member may apply for Emeritus status who has been in good standing in the Institute for fifteen successive years immediately prior to his or her application, and either (i) has attained the age of 70, and is retired from the profession of architecture, or (ii) is so incapacitated as to be unable to work in the profession.
 Exceptions are available upon application.

-Contact AIA Seattle’s Membership & Volunteer Manager, Connor Descheemaker, to learn about and apply for Emeritus status at [email protected].
+Contact AIA Seattle’s Member Engagement Manager, Connor Descheemaker, to learn about and apply for Emeritus status at [email protected].